2020-byte/bamboo_forest_web/README.md

 # Project: Bamboo Forest Board🎋
 ***
 ### URL: https://steady-halva-48ccc0.netlify.app/
-> It takes a sec to get data from database(I guess because it is free deploy and my code isn't optimized)
+> It takes a sec to get data from database(because free deploy server platfrom is used and it turn off server while it isn't in use for a while)

 > Since it was deployed with Heroku, the server goes to sleep if there is no use for 30 minutes.
 There is a delay of 10-20 seconds to wake up again.